-- This application was before Members at the last Committee due to the number of objections and public interest.
-The application was deferred by Members requiring 'Childrens Services' to provide their full comments which have been received. - 10 letters of objection have been received, and a 39 signature petition. - The application is for the change of use of an existing Dwellinghouse (C3) to a Care Home (C2) for up to 2 children.
+- This application was before Members at the previous two Committees due to the number of objections and public interest.
+The application was deferred by Members in the last committee as the applicant was to have further discussions with Children's Services, and 'Children's Services' were to provide their full comments after this meeting which have been received. - 10 letters of objection have been received, and a 39 signature petition. - The application is for the change of use of an existing Dwellinghouse (C3) to a Care Home (C2) for up to 2 children.
 No external or internal changes are proposed. - For the reasons discussed within this report, and when taking into consideration the further comments received from 'Childrens Services', officers consider that the proposal would still be acceptable in principle and no unacceptable harm has been identified in respect of crime, the residential amenity of surrounding occupiers, the living conditions of the future occupiers, and highways. - It is considered that the proposed care home complies with the Council's development plan policies, and the National Planning Policy Framework, and Members are recommended to approve the application.